 - Begin by preparing the steak.
 Thinly slice it then toss in the cornstarch.

-- Spray the basket or line it with foil in the air fryer with coconut oil spray.
+- Spray the basket or line it with foil in the air fryer with oil spray.

 - Add the steak and spray another coat of spray on top.

-- Cook in the air fryer for 10 minutes at 390*, turn the steak and cook for an additional 10 minutes.
+- Cook in the air fryer for 10 minutes at 390°F, turn the steak, and cook for an additional 10 minutes.

-- While the steak is cooking add the sauce ingredients EXCEPT the cornstarch and water to a medium saucepan.
+- While the steak is cooking, in a small saucepan, combine the ALL the sauce ingredients EXCEPT the cornstarch and water.
+Bring this to a low boil.

 - Carefully remove steak and pour sauce over the steak, mix well.